Hearing loops frequently asked questions

 How do I know if my hearing aids are compatible?

 If your hearing aid has an obvious ‘T’ setting on the programme switch, then this is typically for selection of the loop function.
 With many hearing aids nowadays, there is no way of knowing by looking as to what programme options your hearing aid has – so ask your audiologist.
+Sometimes hearing aids may have a telecoil fitted but not enabled, your audiologist can ensure this is programmed for you.
+There may also be a telecoil compatible accessory available if it’s not included in your hearing aids.

 What if I use a cochlear implant, can I use a hearing loop?

-This will depend upon the model of processor you wear – again, ask the cochlear implant team and they can tell you the specific features for your implant.
+Most likely yes, but this may depend upon the model of processor you wear – again, ask the cochlear implant team and they can tell you the specific features for your implant.

 I have no hearing aids, can I use a hearing loop